 Add markers while you’re recording whenever you cough, mess up, or want a do-over for any reason.

 When I use Screenflow to record, I have a keybinding that lets me instantly add a little visible flag that appears in the timeline of the recording:

 This makes it a breeze to cut out all my sneezes and mistakes later.
 Or if I think of a slightly better turn of phrase, I can drop a marker and do a quick re-do.

 Unfortunately, when recording a Zoom session18, there’s no way to add markers with a keyboard shortcut, because it only saves a flat mp4 file.

 Instead, I plan to type into the chat whenever I make a mistake or cough.
 The chat entries will be automatically timestamped, and there is a setting that you can turn on to have the video also automatically be timestamped:

 That’s it.
 If you get into the habit of adding markers while recording, you will save yourself tons of time in post-processing, and your videos will be much tighter and higher quality than most off-the-cuff lectures.

-A common scene: we’re lecturing, we’re leading our students through a brilliant Socratic dialogue, we ask a question to the crowd, and one student answers.
-Guess what: 80% of the audience did not have time to process and follow.
+A common scene: we’re lecturing, we’re leading our students through a brilliant Socratic dialogue20, we ask a question to the crowd, and one student answers.
+Guess what: 80% of the rest of the audience did not have time to process and follow.

 Only the person who raised their hand and answered your question (who is the often the same person over and over), and perhaps a few others, really got the benefit of your carefully planned dialogue.